marcbal77/buidl/README.md

 NOTE: THIS IS A PROJECT PORTFOLIO PAGE AND IN A DRAFT STATE

-You can download this repo and create your own with the following:
+In order to replicate this site at it's current state, clone the repo and then follow:
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started